 We aim to nurture your passion for literature, enrich and extend your reading skills, and support your individual academic journey every step of the way.Susan CivaleEnglish Literature Programme Director

 Assessment is by a combination of coursework assignments and end of-module exams.
 The former range from short critical skills assignments to longer academic essays and, in the final year, an opportunity for individual study based on your research interests.
 Some module options are coursework only (i.e. no exam), some involve a ‘takeaway’ exam, and others involve assessment via work on online discussion boards.
 This wide variety of assessment methods is designed to help you extend your knowledge, deepen your understanding, and develop your skills in research, analysis, debate and writing.

 The analytical and communication abilities that an English Literature degree provides are called ‘transferable skills’ and are desirable in almost any occupation.
 When you are looking for a job, they are often the most valuable skills to have.
 Because of this flexibility, an English Literature degree lets you choose from many different employment sectors and occupations.
-Teaching and social work are common career destinations.
-A large number of graduates choose to work in a creative field, like journalism, advertising, public relations, or marketing.
+Graduates often go into careers such as media, publishing, advertising, PR, human resources, journalism, social work, teaching, and management roles in both the private and public sector.
 There are also lots of opportunities for further academic study, and many of our students go on to pursue postgraduate work in English Literature and other related fields.

 of our English Literature students were in jobs or further study 15 months after finishing their course.

 |Creative & Professional Writing||WQ84||-|

 |Early Childhood Studies||XQ33||-|

 |Religion, Philosophy and Ethics||QV36||-|

 |Sport and Exercise Science||CQ63||-|